 Perhaps, like me, you’ve been here before and quitting didn’t work on the first try.
 Find comfort in knowing that there are many people at this same crossroads.
 Therefore, this in itself is a resource which can make quitting easier.

-Here’s a handy list of ways to deal with a marijuana relapse:
+Here’s a handy list for the treatment plan for substance abuse to deal with a marijuana relapse:

 1. Recognize That You Need Help